 Dismissal.
-A student may be dismissed from the program when, in the judgment of the faculty, there is lack of progress toward the degree.
-Failure to achieve a 2.0 average in any two consecutive semesters and to attain a cumulative average of 1.75 at the end of two semesters or a 2.0 at the end of three semesters will be cause for dismissal.
+A student may be dismissed from the program when, in the judgment of the Executive Committee, there is lack of progress toward the degree.
+Failure to attain a 2.0 average in any two consecutive semesters and to attain a cumulative average of 2.0 may be considered evidence of lack of progress.
 Failure to attain the grade of 2.0 in each nursing course is cause for dismissal.
-The Executive Committee reserves the right to request the withdrawal of any student whose personality, health, or conduct demonstrates unfitness to continue preparation for nursing.

 Readmission.
-A student desiring consideration for readmission will address a readmission petition to the Chairman of the Executive Committee at least one semester prior to the requested date of enrollment.
+A student who is dismissed from the program may address a petition for reinstatement to the Chairman of the program at least one semester prior to the requested date of enrollment.
 The Executive Committee may approve readmission if conditions imposed at time of dismissal have been met and there is evidence that successful progress may be made toward the degree.
-A student will receive not more than two opportunities to successfully complete a given nursing course.
-Readmission will also be dependent upon available faculty and facilities to meet established educational objectives.